 Liz Magill’s ouster at Penn will help the worst people take down free speech, higher ed

 Critics celebrating the scalping of Penn's president won't stop there.
-Free speech, and college itself, are in grave danger.
+Free speech, and college itself, is in grave danger.

 A band of raiders never stops at just one scalp.
 Just minutes after the University of Pennsylvania’s president Liz Magill pulled the plug on her stormy 17-month tenure, under intense pressure for her handling of antisemitism questions on Capitol Hill, her chief inquisitor — GOP Rep. Elise Stefanik of New York — was back on the battlefield calling for more.